Mark Pack, Baron Pack

-Mark Anthony Pack, Baron Pack (born 27 July 1970) is a British politician who has served as the president of the Liberal Democrats since 1 January 2020.
+Mark Anthony Pack, Baron Pack (born 27 July 1970) is a British politician who served as the president of the Liberal Democrats from 1 January 2020 until 31 December 2025.
 After the party's leader, Jo Swinson, lost her seat in the 2019 December election, Pack served as acting leader alongside Ed Davey from 1 January 2020 to 27 August 2020, when Davey was elected as leader.

 Education

 Pack read History and Economics at the University of York from 1988 to 1991.
 He then undertook a PhD in history, studying nineteenth-century elections, initially at the University of Exeter, before transferring back to the University of York to complete it, in 1994.